Abhilasha Center

 That said, women and children here are at as much risk as anywhere in slums around the world, and with as little power over their circumstances as in severely underprivileged communities everywhere.

 The Centre also provides vocational training to young women in the community.
 Classes in sewing, embroidery, mehndi(henna application) are organized.
 Sewing machines are available for women who take up dress – making job work, and they are encouraged to come in and use these instead of having to invest in one of their own.
-None of these activities are charged for, and several women use these facilities daily.
-Since there is a need to have flexibility of hours, these women are encouraged to come in whenever they can find time, so that even with their erratic hours, there is a sense of ability to catch up whenever they can.
+Several women use these facilities whenever they find time, at a very nominal fee.

 A study centre is provided in the evening to students of surrounding slums to study in peace & safety.